Subscribe to updates

 Licensing Act 2003: We Are The Fair, Southwark Park, Gomm Road, London SE16 2ET

-The sub-committee was asked to consider an application by We Are The Fair Limited for a time-limited premises licence under the Licensing Act 2003 for Southwark Park.
-The application seeks permission to conduct licensable activities within a specific area of the park, as agreed with the council.
+The sub-committee was scheduled to consider an application made by We Are The Fair Limited for a time limited premises licence to be granted under the Licensing Act 2003 in respect of Southwark Park, Gomm Road, London SE16 2ET.

 Southwark Park is located in Rotherhithe and covers an area of 25ha.
 It features a bandstand, a bowls club, playground and cafe.
 This application will apply to a specific area of the park and will be identified on a site plan to be agreed with the Local Authority in advance of events taking place.

-The proposed designated premises supervisor is Robert Dudley, who holds a personal licence with Birmingham City Council.
+The proposed designated premises supervisor was named as Robert Dudley, who holds a personal licence with Birmingham City Council.

 Representations

-The council received representations from responsible authorities and other persons, as summarised in the report pack.
+The council received representations from one responsible authority, and one other person.

 Trading Standards